prakharaditya/Generative-Art-And-Fractals/README.md

 Folder containing template sketches to use as a base in other sketches.

+***Celluar_Automata***

+[Wikipedia](https://en.wikipedia.org/wiki/Cellular_automaton) A model of a system of cells that have a state, are confined to a grid and have an awareness of the state of their neighbours.

 # Root Level Sketches

 **Times Table:** A visual representation of the times table.